rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

 How can you allow Internet access to an application running on your private cluster where the .apps endpoint is private?
 This document will guide you through using Azure Frontdoor to expose your applications to the Internet.
 There are several advantages of this approach, namely your cluster and all the resources in your Azure account can remain private, providing you an extra layer of security.
 Azure FrontDoor operates at the edge so we are controlling traffic before it even gets into your Azure account.
 On top of that, Azure FrontDoor also offers WAF and DDoS protection, certificate management and SSL Offloading just to name a few benefits.

+!!! note

-*Note: in this workshop we are using public clusters to simplify connectity to the environment.
+    In this workshop we are using public clusters to simplify connectity to the environment.
 Even though we are using a public cluster, the same methodology applies to expose an application to the Internet from a private cluster.
+To similate a private cluster, we will be creating a 2nd private Ingress Controller.

 ## Prerequisites
 * a unique USER ID
 * Azure Database for PostgreSQL
 * Azure Container Registry Instance and Password
-* A public GitHub id ( only required for the Pipeline Part )
+* A public GitHub id ( only required for the 'Automate Deploying the App' )
 <br>

 ## Deploy an application